dexterestacion/NEC-4203-LAB-REPORT-3/README.md

 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2015/ASK%20Generator%20BD.JPG" />
 </div>

+for Amplitude Shift Keying generation, we'll need  a Dual analog switch, the Master signal will serve as the input for the analog switch, and  the sequence generatr will serve as the digtal data. the ASK will be generated based on the switching of the sequence generator, where the master signals acts as the carrier. if the voltage of the sequence generator switch to positive(1), the master signal will flow to the output signal of the dual analog switch, and if the digital signal siwtch to negative(0), no signal will be not flow to the output of the analog switch, generating the ASK signal.

 - Envelope detector(Demodulator)

 <div align="center">
 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2015/ASK%20Envelope%20detector%20BD.JPG" />
 </div>

+for this setup, we'll deodulate the signal using an envelope detector, it has the same setuo with AM demodulation, but for digital modulation. the input is modified with a 100kHz master signal.
+It does this by extracting the envelope of the amplitude-modulated signal which  corresponds to the digital "1"s and "0"s.

 - Digital data reconstruction

+ for this setup, this will reconstruct the generated ASK signal into its orignal data, it uses a comparator to convert the analog envelope into clean digital pulses.
+The comparator compares the voltage signal of the envelope detector, reconstructing the original digital data.

 <div align="center">
 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2015/ASK%20Digital%20signal%20recovery%20BD.JPG" />
 </div>

 ### Setup